nicoleka1/CarRentalProject/README.md

 1. As an admin, I want to have a Web application so that I can use it on different mobile devices and on desktop computers.
 2. As an admin, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
 3. As an admin, I want to use list views so that I can explore and read my business data (get).
-4. As an admin, I want to update (update) and create (post) views so that I can maintain my business data.
+4. As an admin, I want to update (put) and create (post) views so that I can maintain my business data.
 5. As an admin, I want to delete (delete) specific data entries to maintain my business data.
-6. As an admin, I want the system to validate my credentials during login to ensure security.
+6. As an admin, I want to see the frequency of cars rented (business logic).
-7. As an admin, I want to be notified with error messages if I provide invalid credentials during login.
+7. As an admin, I want the system to validate my credentials during login to ensure security.
-8. As a user, I want to have a Web applicatioon so that I can use it on different mobile devices and on desktop computers.
+8. As an admin, I want to be notified with error messages if I provide invalid credentials during login.
-9. As a user, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
+9. As a user, I want to have a Web applicatioon so that I can use it on different mobile devices and on desktop computers.
-10. As a user, I want to search for available cars in a specific period of time (business logic).
+10. As a user, I want to see a consistent visual appearance so that I can navigate easily, and it looks consistent.
-11. As a user, I want to see the frequency of cars rented (business logic).
+11. As a user, I want to search for available cars in a specific period of time (business logic).
 12. As a user, I want to see information about the company.
 13. As a suer, I want to be able to contact the company.
 14. As a user, I want the appication to validate my credentials during login to ensure security.